SanjeevKGupta/blueperf-acmeair/README.md

 make deploy-customerservice NAMESPACE=sn-acmeair-services CLUSTER_TYPE=K8S
 make deploy-flightservice NAMESPACE=sn-acmeair-services CLUSTER_TYPE=K8S
 ```
-Note: Booking, customer and flight services will continue to fail to got RUNNING as they need corresponding DBs and that will be provided by Mesh policy later.
+Note: Booking, customer and flight services will continue to fail to get `RUNNING` as they need corresponding DBs and that will be provided by Mesh policy later.
 So at this time this is OK and proceed.
-14 Install oh agent
+14 Install oh agent.
 - Verify oh agent is installed
-15. In UI register a GW with this oh agent
+15. In UI register a GW with this oh agent.
 - Let skupper pods be deployed
 - Let the application services be discovered

 16. Connect the service GW to database GW as outbound.
 Note: Soon application services will go RUNNING as they will now have access to DBs via Mesh policy.
 ```
 kubectl get pods -n sn-acmeair-services